 Keep up with best-in-class

 With budgets under more pressure than ever, the prospect of projects that overrun in cost and timeline are as unpalatable as ever.
-The best-in-class benchmark for fund buying journeys has moved on considerably in the last few years, and at Kurtosys, our customers remain on the cutting edge thanks to our ongoing investment in our platform.
+The best-in-class benchmark for fund buying journeys has moved on considerably in the last few years, and at Kurtosys, our clients remain on the cutting edge thanks to our ongoing investment in our platform.